Portrait of Phil Chodrow, slightly smiling directly at the camera with autumn trees in the background.

 2024

 I give an invited talk on network science education at the Conference on Network Science in Quebec City, Canada.
+I also speak in a contributed session on models of edge-correlated growing hypergraphs.

 April